apache/commons-rdf/src/site/markdown/introduction.md

-It is therefore possible to _query_ the graph, such as _"Who plays Tennis?_ or _"Who does Alice know?"_, but also more complex, like _"Does Alice anyone that plays Football?"_.
+It is therefore possible to _query_ the graph, such as _"Who plays Tennis?_ or _"Who does Alice know?"_, but also more complex, like _"Does Alice know anyone that plays Football?"_.

 Let's try that now using Commons RDF.
 To keep the triples we'll need a `Graph`: